SSoLDAC-2023/Managing-Heterogeneous-Data-Challenge/README.md

 What happens when the OTL and the Assets in the Asset Register are updated?
 How can impacts on the connected data be managed?

-How can permit documents be connected to the above?
+How can official documents be connected to the above such that only some information are visible to the public?
+For example information such as author, site location etc.

 How can such interlinked data be visualized, so that patterns are not missed during querying?
 Can you propose some improvements to existing tooling with a proof-of-concept extension?